 Your best bet is to purchase small chive plants from a local nursery and transplant them into a container of your choice.

-Usually you’ll find herbs in 4-inch pots, and you can transfer one of those into a six- to eight-inch container that’s at least six inches deep.
+Usually you’ll find herbs in four-inch pots, and you can transfer one of those into a six- to eight-inch container that’s at least six inches deep.

 You’ll want to use pots that have holes in the base to ensure good drainage.
-Adding a layer of stones to the bottom of the container will also help to promote good drainage.
+Use a light, high-quality potting mix, or you can amend with perlite to improve the drainage.

 Plant your chive transplants at the same depth they were planted in their nursery containers.
-Leave about 1/2 inch between the top of the soil and the rim of the pot.
+Leave about half an inch inch between the top of the soil and the rim of the pot.

 Transplant from the Garden